emavok/node-ts-rest-api-server/README.md

 # node-ts-rest-api-server

-A Typescript REST API server for Node.js
+A TypeScript REST API server for Node.js with authentication and authorization.